alienswamp/Lucid-Label/README.md

 # Lucid-Label
-Foolproof image labelling for various image label formats, including YOLO and VOC
+Foolproof image labelling for various image label formats, including YOLO and VOC.
 This is a personal project that isn't complete yet.